 Finally, where a Professional licence is selected as a Base licence an Enterprise or Field Service licence cannot be attached.

 Dynamics 365 for Marketing

-Dynamics 365 Marketing is a tenant-based license so the new per user Attach license model won't apply to this app.
+Dynamics 365 Marketing is a tenant-based licence so the new per user Attach licence model won't apply to this app.
 As a result, the Marketing app can only be used as a Base licence.

 With the demise of the Customer Engagement Plan, Microsoft is also withdrawing an entitlement whereby Dynamics 365 customers with 10 or more Plan users can access the Marketing app for up to 2000 contacts.

-These changes are scheduled to go live on 1 October 2019.
+These changes will go live on 1 October 2019.
 Existing Dynamics 365 customers will not be impacted until the renewal of their agreement.
 At this point, it will only be possible to transact licenses on the new model as Customer Engagement Plan licences will no longer be available.

 This will require administrators to identify what Base licences will be needed for each user and which Attach licences, if any, would be needed for some, or all users.

 If your Dynamics 365 agreement is due to renew in October or November this will need to be done as matter of some urgency so that users are smoothly migrated to the new licensing SKUs.